satandyh/ansible_cert/README.md

 ## Note

-all credential files will have **service_name**.key/csr/crt
+All credential files will have name like **service_name**.key/csr/crt.

-all created certificates will work only at remote host with the same fqdn/ip names
+All created certificates will work only at remote host with the same fqdn/ip names.
+Because we play in mTLS.

-all created certificates will have only client/server authentification possibilities
+All created certificates will have only client/server authentification possibilities.